 Georgia and Utah have suspended parts of their gas taxes to counter rising fuel prices linked to the Iran conflict.
 Georgia's 60-day suspension took effect immediately, while Utah's 6-cent cut begins in July.
 Other states consider similar measures amid economic concerns and uncertain war duration.

 On April 16, 2026, the US Senate has rejected two resolutions led by Senator Bernie Sanders to block $295 million in bulldozer sales and $152 million in bomb sales to Israel.
 Forty Democrats supported blocking bulldozer sales, and 36 backed blocking bomb sales, but Republicans opposed both measures, defeating them 40-59 and 36-63 respectively.
-The votes reflect growing Democratic unease over US military aid amid Israeli actions in Gaza, Lebanon, and Iran.
+The votes have reflected growing Democratic unease over US military aid amid Israeli actions in Gaza, Lebanon, and Iran.

 Recent articles highlight ongoing tensions within the Democratic Party over far-left figures like Hasan Piker.
 Critics argue that Piker's controversial views and associations threaten the party's image, while some Democrats defend his presence, reflecting a broader struggle over ideological boundaries and media influence.